My First Trip to Remulak

 It should have been simple: Board a plane in Dulles, Virginia Monday night, wake up Tuesday morning in Roissy-en-France 18 kilometers from Paris, meet my friend Patricia whose flight from San Francisco was conveniently scheduled to arrive 10 minutes before mine, and share a ride to the Méridien Etoile Hotel.
 However, Air France and Mother Nature conspired to add layers of complexity forcing an early change to a trip whose planning had begun some seven months before.

-No Lemony Snicket but a series of (mildly) unfortunate events
+No Lemony Snicket but a series of (mildly) unfortunate events.

-Event the first
+Event the first.

 Although its roots were hidden, I noticed the bud of the first problem I was about to encounter on Friday 20 April when I received an email from the trip’s organizer – Earthbound Expeditions – alerting those of us who had booked flights through Air France, or its American partner Delta, to a planned strike by the former.

 The bud blossomed into full flower Sunday afternoon at 13:30 while I was sitting in the suite I share with three friends awaiting the start of the men’s lacrosse game between Maryland and Ohio State.
 My phone chirped and, expecting the worst, I opened my email to the terse message from Delta notifying me that my flight had been canceled.
-Then, shockingly using my cell phone as I phone, I immediately called them.
+Then, shockingly using my cell phone as a phone, I immediately called them.
 After navigating the hellish automated response maze, the airline promised me a wait time of more than two hours before I could speak with an agent, I decided to watch the game (Maryland lost 12-10 😢) and deal with the requisite rescheduling afterward.

 Prepared with some fertile advice from Bradford at Earthbound, I called Delta, and with a new option provided, planted my phone number in their callback queue and waited for that seed to sprout.
 The call came nearly two hours later and, after hoeing through the weedy suggestions of Delta’s ticket agent, I was able to change my flight.
 I’d now have to fly to Atlanta where I would connect with a flight to Charles De Gaulle.
 My newly scheduled arrival entailed a two and a half hour delay from the original time.